Hyundai Kona SUV - MPG, running costs & CO2

 The Hyundai Kona offers reasonable economy but its not class-leading

-The standard Kona is available with two petrol engines, but the more powerful of the pair is only offered in the top-spec model.
-A hybrid and electric version of the Kona are also available, and the hybrid is arguably the best all-rounder in the Kona range.
-The fully-electric Kona will be the most desirable version in the range for many customers, but it's more expensive to buy and lease.
+The facelifted Kona is currently available with one petrol engine.
+A hybrid and electric version of the Kona are also sold, and the hybrid is arguably the best all-rounder in the Kona range.
+The fully-electric Kona will be the most desirable version in the range for many customers but it's more expensive to buy and lease.
 Buyers keen on performance rather than low running costs are catered for by the hot Kona N.

-Of the conventional powertrains, the 1.0-litre petrol engine will be the most popular choice and keeps the Kona in touch with rivals in economy terms.
-The 1.6-litre petrol turbo trails equivalent engines in the competition, partly because it’s only available with four-wheel drive.
+Of the conventional powertrains, the 1.0-litre mild-hybrid petrol engine will be the most popular choice and keeps the Kona in touch with rivals in economy terms.
+A diesel version is no longer offered.

 Hyundai Kona MPG & CO2

 The 118bhp three-cylinder 1.0-litre petrol engine returns the best figures in entry-level trims, because these models have smaller, 17-inch alloy wheels compared to the other cars in the range.
-With the car in this configuration, the engine is capable of up to 45.6mpg with CO2 emissions of 142g/km, making it the least expensive in the Kona range for company-car drivers.
+With the car in this configuration, the engine is capable of up to 47.1mpg with CO2 emissions of 135g/km, making it the least expensive in the regular Kona range for company-car drivers.

-Move up to any of the higher trim levels and you get at least 17-inch alloys, which means figures for the 1.0-litre engine drop to 44.1mpg and 146g/km of CO2.
+Move up to any of the higher trim levels and you get at least 18-inch alloys, which means figures for the 1.0-litre engine drop to 46.3mpg and 138g/km of CO2.
 For the facelift, the 1.0-litre was fitted with some impressive technology, including its 48-volt mild-hybrid system.
 This recovers energy as the car slows down, then stores it so a generator can give the car a small boost under acceleration.

-In the pre-facelifted Kona, the 175bhp 1.6-litre petrol engine is only available in the range-topping Premium GT model with an automatic gearbox, and it's now been discontinued entirely.
-That model came with 18-inch alloy wheels and four-wheel drive, which, combined with the extra power, reduces fuel economy down to 33.6-34mpg and increases CO2 emissions to 189-190g/km placing it at the top of the BiK ratings for company-car drivers.
+In the pre-facelifted Kona, the 175bhp 1.6-litre petrol engine was only available in the range-topping Premium GT model with an automatic gearbox, and it's now been discontinued entirely.
+That model came with 18-inch alloy wheels and four-wheel drive, which, combined with the extra power, dropped fuel economy down to 34mpg while placing it at the top of the BiK ratings for company-car drivers.
 The high-performance 276bhp Kona N achieves a similar figure.

-The Hyundai shares its insurance rating with the closely related Kia Stonic, with the entry-level 1.0-litre occupying group 10, while the range-topping 1.6-litre is in group 19.
-This means the Kona is likely to be a little more expensive to insure than the Renault Captur, which spans insurance groups 16 to 19.
+Insurance groups for the 1.0-litre petrol engine have been released, and the SE Connect sits in group 10 out of 50.
+This means the Kona is likely to be cheaper to insure than the Renault Captur, which spans insurance groups 16 to 19.